Table of Contents

 xmlns:viewModels="clr-namespace:MyApp.ViewModels"It’s one of those things we’ve all gotten used to, but never really liked.
 It works, but it’s repetitive, noisy, and easy to mess up when you’re moving fast.

-There are two user-friendly features in .NET MAUI that quietly reduce the XAML boilerplate code:
+There are two features in .NET MAUI that quietly fix this problem:

 - Global + implicit XML namespaces